sbb-design-systems/lyne-components/src/elements/file-selector/file-selector/readme.md

 ### Events

 Whenever the selection changes, a `fileChanged` event is fired, whose `event.detail` property contains the list of currently selected files.
-The list can also be retrieved using the `getFiles()` method.
+The list can also be retrieved using the public `files` getter.

 ## Accessibility